tarao/perl5-Plack-Middleware-StackTrace-RethrowFriendly/README.md

 and rethrow (`die` or `croak` for example) it, the original stack trace not the rethrown one is displayed.

+When the response is displayed as an HTML, all the errors including rethrown ones are visible through the throwing point selector at the top of the HTML.

 # SEE ALSO

 [Plack::Middleware::StackTrace](https://metacpan.org/pod/Plack::Middleware::StackTrace)